jangroth/aws-certification-notes/devops-engineer-professional.md

     * *Deployment Group*
       * Set of instances, defined by tags, e.g. 'environment=prod'
       * Can be associated with
-        * CW Alarms that would stop the deployment if triggered
+        * CloudWatch Alarms that would stop the deployment if triggered
         * Triggers for notification
         * Rollbacks
     * *Deployment configuration*